NikhilSajimon/NikhilSajimon.github.io/docs/index.md

 # Welcome to My Portfolio

-Explore my projects in data science and analytics, machine learning, and dashboarding.
+Explore my work in Data Science, machine learning, and analytics.
+Each project is designed for impact, reproducibility, and production realism.